bojeryd91/bojeryd91.github.io/_posts/2020-08-13-macro-finance-glossary.md

 **Cost-push inflation --** Rising consumer prices caused by increases in the cost of production -- i.e., cost of labor and raw materials.
 The concept is different from demand-driven inflation, where firms raise prices because consumers have higher willingness to pay.

+**Covered interest parity (CIP) --** See also ``Uncovered interest parity.''
+If an investor observes two different interest rates across currencies and is able to hedge away any exchange risk using a forward contract, then the covered interest parity holds.
+Thus, the differences in the interest rates should equal the difference between contracts on forward and spot exchange rates.

 **Current account --** A country's current account represents its net transactions with the rest of the world over some period of time, often per year.
 It is the sum of exports of goods and services, minus imports, and the net earnings from international investments.
 Net transfers are also included.